Skeletitor/ha_addon_fenecon2mqtt/fenecon2mqtt/DOCS.md

 **_Provide the mqtt broker permissions:_**

 The new created user needs now permissions to write Data to two mqtt topics.
-The first one (see below) is used to transmit data.
+The first permission (see below) is used to transmit data.
 The second one is to transmit device and entity data to use HA's autodiscovery feature.

 ssh to /share/mosquitto.

 Add the following code in your acl file to provide the user permissions to the default mqqt topic's. [mosquitto addon acl]

-**Take care, you'll have to change these entries if you change the topics in container config**
+**Take care, you'll have to change these entries if you change the topics in container config** Replace the "<< USERNAME >>" with your newly created username.

 ```
 user <<USERNAME>>
 topic readwrite fenecon/#

-user <<SERNAME>>
+user <<USERNAME>>
 topic readwrite homeassistant/sensor/fenecon/#
 ```